promptfoo/promptfoo/site/docs/faq.md

 5. **Multi-Provider Support**: Test prompts across various LLM providers for consistency.
 Example: Compare outputs from GPT-4, Claude, and PaLM for the same set of prompts.
 6. **Open-Source Flexibility**: Customize and extend Promptfoo to meet specific requirements.
 Example: Implement custom assertion types for domain-specific evaluations.

+### What is LLM red teaming, and how does Promptfoo support it?

+LLM red teaming is the process of systematically testing LLMs to identify potential vulnerabilities, weaknesses, and unintended behaviors before deployment.
+Promptfoo supports this by offering a framework for generating and executing adversarial tests, aligned with industry standards like OWASP LLM Top 10 and NIST AI Risk Management Framework.

+Promptfoo's red teaming capabilities allow you to:

+1. Generate adversarial tests specific to your LLM application.
+2. Execute tests at scale in a pre-deployment environment.
+3. Analyze results to improve AI system safety and reliability.
+4. Continuously monitor LLM performance against evolving threats.

+For more details, see our [LLM Red Teaming Guide](/docs/guides/llm-redteaming).

 ### Which LLM providers does Promptfoo support?

 Promptfoo supports a wide range of LLM providers, including: